dotway/Ai-Mentalyc-Solution-To-The-Assessment/README.md

     -This is where you will upload files,
     -click on the embedding button to perform inference, -and start chatting with the model
- -**For better performance, You can use these prompts below to chat with the Chartbot**:
+ # 📄 For better performance, You can use these prompts below to chat with the Chartbot:
     - Use the GAD-7 standard to track the patient’s progress between the two sessions
     - Use the PHQ-9 standard to track the patient’s progress between the two sessions